 Personal essays addressing such open-ended questions are almost invariably required in fellowship applications.
 In essence, you present a selective life history and life plan.
 It is hard work, but it can also be a rewarding and intensely satisfying process.
 For what may be the first time in your life, you will be asked to put your deepest convictions into words, to step outside yourself, to think about where you came from, where you are standing now, and what your ultimate destination might be.
 You will be challenged to justify yourself by making connections between your academic and other interests.
 Simply put, who are you, and who do you want to be?

 As you look ahead, you will discover that there are many options available as pathways to your future.
 For some students, it may be appropriate to go directly into the work world.
 For others, graduate school may be the next appropriate and even necessary step.
-For still others, there is the lure of travel and exposure to environments different from and more exotic than Worcester.
+For still others, there is the lure of travel and exposure to environments different than Worcester.
 Postgraduate fellowships can be an exciting aspect of any of these directions.
-Dreaming about your future will help you to identify the fellowships that are appropriate for your personal goals and professional interests.
+Thinking about your future will help you to identify the fellowships that are appropriate for your personal goals and professional interests.